 \findings{There is need for integration and deployment tools for pipelines in-the-large but no common framework is used in practice.}

 Although all the project under this study are written using Python, no project is using any common tool that integrates the DS modules and provides interface to the pipeline.
-Today, continuous integration and deployment (CI/CD) tools are widely used as a common practice in traditional software lifecycle to automate compilation, building, and testing \cite{hilton2017trade, karlavs2020building}.
-Additionally, from our subject studies of pipelines in theory, we found some CI/CD tools designed for ML pipelines are available \cite{valohai2020pipeline, microsoft, databrick}.
+Today, continuous integration and deployment (CI/CD) tools are widely used in traditional software lifecycle to automate compilation, building, and testing \cite{hilton2017trade, karlavs2020building}.
+Additionally, from our subject studies of pipelines in theory, we found some CI/CD tools designed for ML pipelines available \cite{valohai2020pipeline, microsoft, databrick}.
 Surprisingly, here we found no projects in pipeline in-the-large are using any CI/CD tools.
 However, the projects demonstrate the need of CI/CD in the repositories.
 In most of the projects, the environment setup and access to functionalities are configured through command lines scripts \cite{autopilot, ctpn}.
-Some projects have used \textit{docker container} \cite{facenet, face, personb, wavenet} to set up the environment and run the pipeline.
-A few others have used Python notebooks that call different modules to integrate the pipeline stages \cite{odetect, matterport, tcorr}.
+Some projects used \textit{docker container} \cite{facenet, face, personb, wavenet} to set up the environment and run the pipeline.
+A few others used Python notebooks that call different modules to integrate the pipeline stages \cite{odetect, matterport, tcorr}.
 7 out of 21 projects used shell script for integration (e.g., sending HTTP request to download data, model reuse, etc.) \cite{qanett, mobnet}.
-Although CI/CD frameworks e.g., TravisCI, GitHub Actions, Microsoft Azure DevOps are well established for traditional software such as web applications, several challenges remain for DS pipelines. \citeauthor{karlavs2020building} outlined a major CI/CD challenge for DS pipeline i.e., unlike traditional software, ML testing is probabilistic \cite{karlavs2020building}.
-The authors also pointed out to the gap between recent theoretical development of CI/CD in DS and their usage in practice.
+Although CI/CD frameworks e.g., TravisCI, GitHub Actions, Microsoft Azure DevOps are well established for traditional software such as web applications, several challenges remain for DS pipelines. \citeauthor{karlavs2020building} outlined the probabilistic nature of ML testing as a major CI/CD challenge and pointed out the gap between recent theoretical development of CI/CD in DS and their usage in practice \cite{karlavs2020building}.
 Hence, further research is needed to investigate the practical challenges of using CI/CD in data science projects.